 It would be a useful addition to the official pfSense package repo.
 I believe it is much needed and would be used by many.
 By default (an option) the project remotely maintains a list of public DNS IPs that support DNSCrpyv2, DoH (DNS-over-HTTPS), and DNSSEC, it automatically updates the list locally and has an option to use the top 2 lowest latency servers.

-#2 Updated by Carlo Hoffmann about 1 year ago
+#2 Updated by Carlo Hoffmann over 1 year ago

 The package 'unbound', used by FreeBSD, supports and uses DNScrypt from version 1.9.1

 FreeBSD 12.0 only includes unbound in version 1.8.1

 #3 Updated by DRago_Angel [InV@DER] 11 months ago

 - option to choose interface and port (this must be mandatory that DoH will be not same nginx server section as pfSense Web Configurator)

 - option to enable/disable ssl (need to test if it possible to run DoH in nginx without ssl, doesn't know if this possible)